Terms and duration

 Obligations

-You may forfeit your rights to received earnings-related allowance (temporarily or permanently) if you do not maintain your status as a job-seeker with the TE Office or comply with their instructions.
-This means, for example, keeping your employment plan up-to-date, attending any necessary appointments and meetings, and participating in the various services arranged by the TE Office.
-For more information on your obligations relating to the TE Office, please visit the TE Office’s online service.
+You may forfeit your rights to received earnings-related allowance (temporarily or permanently) if you do not maintain your status as a job-seeker with the employment official or comply with their instructions.
+This means, for example, keeping your employment plan up-to-date, attending any necessary appointments and meetings, and participating in the various services arranged by the employment official.
+For more information on your obligations relating to the employment official, please visit the employment official’s online service.

 Business activity may affect your right to a daily allowance